bhattlab/phanta/README.md

 Navigate to the location where you cloned the repository using the `cd` command.
 Then, create a new conda environment via the following command:

-	conda env create -n new_env --file env.yaml
+	conda env create -n phanta_env --file phanta_env.yaml

 Activate the environment by executing:

-	conda activate new_env
+	conda activate phanta_env

-TODO: replace new_env with whatever we decide to call the workflow and similarly rename env.yaml.

 **Step Four - Download the database of genomes**

-Download the Kraken2/Bracken-compatible database of genomes by navigating to the desired directory on your system and executing the following command:
+Download Phanta's default Kraken2/Bracken-compatible database of genomes by navigating to the desired directory on your system and executing the following command:

 TODO: insert the command.
 Ideally wget-able.

-TODO: edit this based on pinned message to Yishay 07/25 afternoon.

 This command should download the following files:

+Kraken2 database
 1. hash.k2d: ~31GB
 2. taxo.k2d: ~21MB
 3. opts.k2d: ~4KB
+4. seqid2taxid.map: ~461MB

+Bracken database (built for use with 150bp reads)
+1. database150mers.kmer_distrib: ~25MB
+*Note*: Phanta can run with additional read lengths, as described under [Advanced Usage](#advanced-usage).

+Additional files required for pipeline to run:
-4. inspect.out: ~18MB
+1. inspect.out: ~18MB
-5. taxonomy/nodes.dmp: ~11MB
+2. taxonomy/nodes.dmp: ~11MB
-6. taxonomy/names.dmp: ~16MB
+3. taxonomy/names.dmp: ~16MB
-7. database.kraken: ~24GB
-8. database150mers.kmer_distrib: ~25MB
-9. database150mers.kraken: ~866MB
-10. library/species_genome_size.txt: ~6MB
+4. library/species_genome_size.txt: ~6MB

+For use with post-processing scripts:
+1. host_prediction_to_genus.tsv: ~3MB
+2. species_name_to_vir_score.txt: ~1.5MB

 *Note*: you can check the size of each file by executing `du -hs insert_file_name_here`.

-TODO: If the size of any of the files above changes, update both this file and the notes about memory in config.yaml and config_test.yaml.
+TODO: check file sizes once more before submission.

+*Note*: an alternative version of the default database is also available, where prophage sequences have been "masked" in prokaryotic genomes.
+Please see [Advanced Usage](#advanced-usage) for more details.

 ## Test Your Installation

-To test that you are ready to run XXX on your data, first create a new subdirectory of your cloned repository called `test_phanta`.
+To test that you are ready to run Phanta on your data, first create a new subdirectory of your cloned repository called `test_phanta`.
 Then navigate to `test_phanta` using `cd` and download the four `.fq.gz` files required for testing via the following command:

 TODO: insert command to download.

-The total size of the download should be YYY.

-TODO: replace XXX with the decided name of the pipeline and YYY with the total size of the files.

-Then edit two files contained in the testing subdirectory of your cloned repository.
+Then edit two files contained in the `testing` subdirectory of your cloned repository.
 1. Edit `samp_file.txt` by replacing `/full/path/to/cloned/repo` in the four locations indicated with the full path to your cloned repository.
 2. Edit `config_test.yaml` by replacing:
 * `/full/path/to/cloned/repo` in the three locations indicated with the full path to your cloned repository.
 * `/full/path/to/downloaded/database` in the one location indicated with the full path to the database of genomes you downloaded during the install.

-TODO: edit both of the files indicated above before submission, to make them consistent with the instructions provided above.

 Finally, execute the Snakemake command below, after replacing:
 1. `/full/path/to/cloned/repo` with the path to your cloned repository